tugboat/pakyow-web/manual/03 Views.markdown

 Parameterized routes are collapsed down when determining the view path.
 For example, the view path for 'foo/:bar' is simply 'foo'.
 This rule also applies to restful routes, and there is one more rule for the 'show' route.
 If  restful routes are defined for 'posts', the show route would be 'posts/:id'.
 Instead of the view path collapsing down to 'posts', it becomes 'posts/show'.

 Views can be overridden at any location in the hierarchy.
-Let's add to our view hierarchy described above:
+Let's add to our view hierarchy defined above:

     pakyow.html
     index/